11 – 15 years

 If you’d like to go on to further education, you could choose to take A levels, T levels, or BTECs – or a combination of these.

-Or you could kickstart your career with a traineeship or apprenticeship.
+Or you could kickstart your career with an apprenticeship.

 Opportunities and support